mirwnKamp/eLibrary/README.md

 ### Navigation
 * A **Coordinator pattern** is used to manage navigation between screens.
 This improves the organization and scalability of the codebase.
 ### Image Loading
 * **SDWebImageSwiftUI** is used to load book cover images efficiently.
-This library provides easy integration with SwiftUI and supports various image formats.
+This library provides easy integration with Swift and SwiftUI and supports various image formats.

 ## Acknowledgements
 * [Google Books API](https://developers.google.com/books/docs/v1/getting_started)